getditto/safer_ffi/guide/src/usage/cargo-toml.md

 [lib]
 crate-type = [
-    "staticlib",  # to generate a C _static_ library file:
+    "staticlib",  # Ensure it gets compiled as a (static) C library
                   # `target/{debug,release}/libcrate_name.a`
-    # and / or:
+    # and/or:
-    "cdylib",     # to generate a C _dynamic_ library file,
+    "cdylib",     # If you want a shared/dynamic C library (advanced)
                   # `target/{debug,release}/libcrate_name.{so,dylib}`

+    "lib",        # For downstream Rust dependents: `examples/`, `tests/` etc.
 ]
 ```